 For more than fifteen years, The WELL has been proud to host writer Bruce Sterling’s annual discussion about where the world is and where it’s going.
-Join Sterling and other special guests for a freewheeling, fascinating discussion that is open to everyone.
+Join Sterling and other special guests for the freewheeling, fascinating discussion that is open to everyone, starting January 7, 2020.

 If you like what you see, join us!